 Consumer-insight companies say consumers have started seeking ‘authenticity’.
 That’s rubbish.
 They always wanted it.
 Most consumers are a lot smarter and more genuine than the marketers who target them.
 They want brands burned with the mark of their founders, not artificially engineered by agencies.
 They want to know who made this brand, where and why.
 It’s time for marketers to get back to the authentic meaning of brand.

 – Michelin-starred celebrity chef Gordon Ramsay claims he agreed to front the Gordon’s Gin campaign to pay for his eponymous scholarship to bring on young chefs.
 ‘I’ve self-funded it for the past two years and it’s about finding the best talent in the nation, who will spend two years being guided by me and my chefs.’

-- Kathy Sawtell, Diageo GB gins marketing manager, said it approached Ramsay last year because, 'like Gordon's gin, he sets aspirational standards in doing things properly and expects consumers to settle for nothing less than the highest-calibre experience.'
+– Kathy Sawtell, Diageo GB gins marketing manager, said it approached Ramsay last year because, ‘like Gordon’s gin, he sets aspirational standards in doing things properly and expects consumers to settle for nothing less than the highest-caliber experience.’

 – The Gordon’s Gin UK website, which promotes the Gordon Ramsay Scholar Award, also features a video clip in which Ramsay demonstrates how to mix what he claims is the perfect gin and tonic.

 – The chef has also fronted an on-trade campaign in which he gives business advice to bars and pubs.